Rhyme and Repeat: 5 Poetry Activities Kids Will Love

 - A 'backwards' poem - Everyone will have fun coming up with subject words that can be 'reversed' in meaning.
 Start by using the word "Backward" as your first or second word in the poem.
 Create a person by adding your own name, a friend's name, or a title (Backward Billy, Mrs. Backward).
 Mention where the person is from in the second line.
 If you want to try a rhyming final word in both sentences, great!
 Continue the poem by adding other details, such as clothing worn backwards or a pet who behaves in a backward way.
 Add other themes if you like!

-- A limerick poem – At Imagine Learning, we love limericks so much that we find excuses to write them every year (and we ask our young friends to help us).
-To understand how limerick writing works, listen to Nick’s limerick song:
+- A limerick poem - Do you know how to write a limerick?
+At Imagine Learning, we love limericks so much that we find excuses to write them every year (and we ask our young friends to help us).
+To understand how limerick writing works, listen to Nick's limerick song: